 American Express has one of the most diverse stables of rewards credit cards available.
 Which one might be right for you will depend on what types of rewards you want to rack up, the annual fee you are willing to pay, and where you tend to shop the most.
 That said, here are three great cards to consider at the moment.
 Terms apply to American Express benefits and offers.

-American Express® Gold Card: Earn 35,000 Membership Rewards points after you spend $4,000 on purchases on your new card in your first 3 months of card membership.
-Among other rewards earning opportunities, you'll earn 4 points per dollar at U.S. supermarkets on up to $25,000 per calendar year in purchases, and 4 points per dollar on restaurant spending, including takeout and delivery.
+American Express® Gold Card: Earn 60,000 Membership Rewards points after you spend $4,000 on purchases on your new card in your first 6 months of card membership.
+Among other rewards earning opportunities, you'll earn 4 points per dollar at U.S. supermarkets on up to $25,000 per calendar year in purchases (then 1 point per dollar), and 4 points per dollar on restaurant spending worldwide, including takeout and delivery.
 Enroll to earn up to a total of $10 in statement credits monthly when you pay with your card at Grubhub, Seamless, The Cheesecake Factory, Ruth's Chris Steak House, Boxed and participating Shake Shack locations.
-Select one qualifying airline and then receive up to $100 in statement credits per calendar year when charging incidental fees like checked bags and in-flight refreshments to your card.
+Select one qualifying airline and then receive up to $100 in statement credits per calendar year when charging incidental fees like checked bags and in-flight refreshments to your card (this benefit ends December 31, 2021).
 The annual fee is $250.

 Discover Cards to Consider